 Budget > Get Zleep Premium Budget Hotel

 Chang Klan stretches from Thapae Gate in the west of the city moat to Chinatown to the Ping River and down to the south.
-It’s outside of the main city attractions but still quite busy due to the markets on Thapae Road.
-Chiang Khlan is calmer near the river though.
+It’s outside of the main city attractions, a calm neighbourhood near the river.

 This area is perfect for those who love good food, markets and less crowded places.